 Best Consignment Stores in Chicago That Pick Up (2026)

-If you're searching for “consignment stores Chicago” or “furniture consignment near me,” odds are you want one thing: someone to come get your stuff and sell it for you.
+Updated March 2026If you're searching for “consignment stores Chicago” or “furniture consignment near me,” odds are you want one thing: someone to come get your items and sell them for you.
 You don't want to rent a truck.
 You don't want to carry a sectional down three flights of stairs.
 You want it handled.

 The problem is that most consignment stores in Chicago still operate on a drop-off model.
 You haul items to their shop, they put a price tag on it, and you hope someone walking by decides to buy it.
 That works for some people.
 But if you have large furniture, a lot of items, or simply no interest in playing moving company, you need a different approach.

-1. Sale Advisor — Full-Service Consignment With Free Pickup
+1. Sale Advisor: Full-Service Consignment With Pickup

-Sale Advisor is a full-service consignment company built specifically around the problem that every other option on this list either ignores or half-solves: getting your items from your home to a buyer without you lifting a finger.
+Sale Advisor is a full-service consignment service built specifically around the problem that every other option on this list either ignores or half-solves: getting your items from your home to a buyer without you lifting a finger.

 Here's how it works:

-3. We handle all buyer communication.
-Messages, negotiations, questions about measurements — that's all on us.
+- We handle all buyer communication.Messages, negotiations, questions about measurements, that's all on us.
 You never talk to a single buyer unless you want to.

-4. We deliver to the buyer.
-This is where it gets different.
-Sale Advisor operates its own moving team through Lakeshore Hauling, a professional moving company with years of experience and a five-star reputation.
+- We deliver to the buyer.This is where it gets different.
+Sale Advisor operates its own moving team through a professional moving team with years of experience and a five-star reputation.
 When an item sells, our crew delivers it directly to the buyer's door.
 No shipping costs.
 No UPS nightmare.
 No buyer struggling to fit a dresser into a sedan.

-5. You get paid.
-We take a percentage of the sale price.
-No upfront cost.
+- You get paid.We take a percentage of the sale price.
+No cost.
 If it doesn't sell, you don't pay anything.

 Pros